computoms/clock/README.md

 To switch to a new task, just use the same command:

 ```
-$ ./clock Switching to new task
+$ python -m clock_tracking Switching to new task
 Added: 09:02 Switching to a new task

 Duration   Date                  Start      Stop       Tags            Name                               IDs